Bill found John curled up on the couch; he looked miserable. Bill asked, “What’s wrong with you?”

 The Dope Sick Timeline

-If Bill can convince John to go to the rehab facility, he’ll receive professional treatment to help him through the detox process.
-This is the best option, since dope sickness can cause serious effects on the body and mind.
+If Bill can convince John to go to the rehab facility and face his dope addiction, he’ll receive professional treatment to help him through the detox process.
+This is the best option, since dope sickness can cause serious dangerous effects on the body and mind.

-Over time, John’s repeated use of heroin has caused his body to become dependent on the drug.
+You may be wondering what the meaning of dope sickness is.
+Over time, John’s repeated use of heroin has affected his body, causing it to become dependent on the drug.
 Now, in its absence, his body is experiencing withdrawal.
-This is commonly referred to as “dope sickness.”
+This is commonly referred to as “dope sickness”.
 The user experiences many of the same symptoms of a flu or other illness, hence the name.
 However, the only cure for this sickness is time and sobriety.

-Dope sickness typically hits after someone goes without their drug of choice for six to 12 hours.
-Symptoms usually peak within three to four days.
+Dope sickness typically hits after someone goes without their drug of choice for 6 to 12 hours.
+You may be wondering, ‘how long does dope sickness last?’
+The symptoms of dope sickness usually peak within 3 to 4 days.
 This period of purging the body of drugs is called detox.

-Symptoms of dope sickness – and their intensity – can vary by person, drug of choice, and the amount of drugs used on a regular basis.
+You may be wondering, ‘what does dope sickness feel like?’
+Symptoms of being dope sick – and their intensity – can vary by person, drug of choice and the amount of drugs used on a regular basis.
 However, common signs of dope sickness include:

 - Nausea, vomiting, diarrhea and/or constipation